 - Proof of a student's address (mortgage statement, rental or lease agreement, tax receipt).
 Please contact the Central Registration Office for other examples of acceptable proof (585) 494-1220, ext.
 1004. - Documentation of age (birth certificate, record of baptism, passport).
-Contact the Central Registration Office for other examples of acceptable proof. - · Record of immunizations and current physical. - Custody/Guardianship/Adoption documents, if applicable.
+Please contact the Central Registration Office for other examples of acceptable proof. - · Record of immunizations and current physical. - · Custody/Guardianship/Adoption documents, if applicable.

-Registration packets are available in the District Office or on our website at www.bbschools.org.
+Additional required forms can be found on the school website at www.bbschools.org . online schooltool registration page, and in the central office.
 After the registration paperwork is processed, appointments will be made for class placement and student schedules.
+For questions or to register your child, please call the applicable Registration Office:

-For questions or to register your child, please call the Central Student Registration Office at (585) 494-1220, ext.
+UPK and Kindergarten Registration: Elementary Office at (585) 494-1220, ext.
 1004.